 Prevention Of Hip Dysplasia In Dogs

 - Proper weight management is critical.
-Excess weight puts undue stress on the hip joints, so be well versed in the proper amount of food for your dog’s breed and age (this varies greatly according to your dog’s food and diet).
+Excess weight stresses hip joints, so learn the proper amount of food for your dog’s breed and age.
+Your vet can help.

-- Puppyhood provides special challenges for weight gain.
-Because it’s such a critical time for bone and joint development, you must take special care to ensure that your dog does not gain too much weight.
-The best place to start is with a healthy diet that provides proper nutrition without requiring excessive amounts per serving.
-It’s a great time to train yourself that offering table scraps is not a good habit.
+- Because puppyhood is a critical time for bone and joint development, take care to ensure young dogs don’t gain too much weight.
+The best place to start is with a healthy diet that provides proper nutrition.
+Offering table scraps is not a good habit.

-- During stages of rapid bone growth, discourage young puppies from jumping from heights or standing on their hind legs, as it simply puts too much stress on the joints.
+- During stages of rapid bone growth, discourage young puppies from jumping from heights or standing on their hind legs, as it puts too much stress on joints.

-- If your dog is experiencing lameness, it’s important to keep him on a leash and not allow him to run or jump as he plays.
+- If your dog experiences lameness, keep them on a leash and don’t allow them to run or jump as they play.

-- Swimming is wonderful exercise for a dog with hip dysplasia, because it allows him to build muscle mass without overstressing the joint.
+- Swimming is wonderful exercise for a dog with hip dysplasia.
+It allows them to build muscle mass without overly stressing the joints.

-- As dogs age, exercise remains very important, but you may need to adapt to your dog’s changing ability and mobility.
+- As dogs age, exercise remains very important.
+However, you may need to adapt to your dog’s changing ability and mobility.

-- There are several natural supplements and ingredients you can add to your dog’s food, such as glucosamine, that can help reduce the symptoms of hip dysplasia and arthritis.
+- You can add several natural supplements and ingredients to your dog’s food, such as glucosamine, that can reduce symptoms of hip dysplasia and arthritis.